raghav1674/CLOUD-TASK-4/README.md

 <img src="https://github.com/raghav1674/CLOUD-TASK-4/blob/master/snaps/route_table_aws.PNG">

 ### 5. Create a NAT gateway for connect our VPC/Network to the internet world  and attach this gateway to our VPC in the public network
+         NOTE: NAT GATEWAY SHOULD BE CREATED IN THE PUBLIC SUBNET.
 <img src="https://github.com/raghav1674/CLOUD-TASK-4/blob/master/snaps/nat_gateway.PNG">

 ### 6. Update the routing table of the private subnet, so that to access the internet it uses the nat gateway created in the public subnet